mitric-lab/programming_theochem/src/psets/pset_03.md

 &nbsp;

-After playing around with the model function, we shall take a look at the water molecule from problem 1:
+After playing around with the model function, we shall take a look at the water molecule from problem set 1:
 ```python
 {{#include ../codes/psets/03/sol_1bc.py:atoms_in_water}}
 ```